BoxXV/boxxv.github.io/_posts/2020-04-27-c-sharp-multithreaded-and-parallel-programming-review.md

 -----

-### Chapter 10.
-TPL Dataflow
+### Chapter 10: Parallel LINQ – PLINQ

-10.1 The Building Blocks

-10.2 Producer and Consumer Revisited

-10.3 Linking Blocks
-- Transform Block
-- Transform Many Block
+10.1 Executing a PLINQ
+- How to do it
+- How it works

+10.2 Ordering in PLINQ
+- How to do it
+- How it works

+10.3 Merging in PLINQ
-- Linking to Multiple Targets
+- How to do it

-10.4 Shutting Down Gracefully
-- Propagating Completion
-- Error Handling
-- Cancellation
+- How it works

-10.5 Glue Blocks
-- Buffer Block
-- Batch Block
-- Broadcast Block
+10.4 Canceling a PLINQ
+- How to do it
-- Joining
+- How it works

-10.6 Asynchronous Blocks
+10.5 Understanding performance improvements in PLINQ

-10.7 Summary
+10.6 Summary

 -----